Semicolonstartingtexts/conversationhubstandards/outline.md

 Owner of the Waypoint of the Endpoint

-Owner of the Server of the Endpoint or Waypoint
+Owner of the Hub of the Endpoint or Waypoint

-Owner of the Relay of the Server
+Owner of the Relay of the Hub

 Administrator